aweeraman/odyssey/README.md

 # Running in qemu

+To build and run in qemu with coreboot:

 ```
-$ make
 $ make boot
 ```

-To boot in qemu with EFI:
+To build and run in qemu with OVMS/EFI:

 ```
 $ make boot-efi